nationalarchives/ds-book-a-reading-room-visit/README.md

 - .NET Core 5.0
 - Docker Desktop
 - SQL Server Express version at least
-- Azure Data Studio (for Mac users, optional)
+- Azure Data Studio (for Mac users)

 ### Windows setup instructions
 1. Open the Visual Studio 2019 Professional as "administrator" and clone the ds-book-a-reading-room-visit repository to the local folder